Liangxia6/Lucky/README.md

 # Lucky
-A breif and robust cocurrency network library
+A breif and robust multithreaded networking library

+if you want to modify it please branch